hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/237_002_panditji_maharaj.md

 the dearth of those sciences which are the results of observation and generalization.
-And why was it thus? — From two causes: The tremendous heat of the climate forcing us to love rest and contemplation better than activity, and the Brâhmins as priests never undertaking journeys or voyages to distant lands.
+And why was it thus? — From two causes: The tremendous heat of the climate forcing us to love rest and contemplation better than activity, and the Brāhmins as priests never undertaking journeys or voyages to distant lands.
 There were voyagers and people who travelled far; but they were almost always traders, i.e. people from whom priestcraft and their own sole love for gain had taken away all capacity